 Have a look at our promotion video as it provides you with a glimpse of the full tutorial, which you can get if you purchase a verbal critical reasoning package.

 If the pear crop in South Sichuan Province continues to be endangered due to the absence of bees, Chinese farmers may have to hand-pollinate.
 The Chinese government announced it would implement the above policy only for crops the U.N. food agency deems vital.
 Since the U.N. food agency recently deemed the pear crop as vital, the Chinese government is sure to implement the policy of hand-pollination.

 Which of the follow is the best illustration of the flaw in the above argument?

 The last sentence in the passage tells us that based on the previous information in the text, we can make the following assumption; the Chinese government will implement the policy of hand-pollination for crops that the U.N. food agency deem vital.
 Based on the information in the rest of the text, you need to deduce which of the five options is the best flaw in the assumption.

 Nowadays, verbal critical reasoning skills are mostly assessed with the use of the true/false/cannot say question format, introducing high level texts that contain hidden premises and assumptions.
 In order to determine whether a certain statement is "true, false, or cannot say" from the text provided, you must develop an ability to evaluate arguments and the logic used, summarize the data, and draw important inferences.
-This, of course, is something that most of us are not familiar with, and is certainly not required for us to do on a daily basis.
-However, through practice and internalization of concepts, you will see an increase in your performance levels for verbal critical reasoning tests in just a short period of time.
+Through practice and internalization of concepts, you will see an increase in your performance levels for verbal critical reasoning tests in just a short period of time.